R. Ajay Gnanamuthu: Personal life

 Gnanamuthu completed his schooling at St. John's High School and St. Patrick's Anglo Indian Higher Secondary School and later joined Loyola College.
 During his college days as a student of the visual communications department, he enjoyed making short films.

+On 19 January 2025, he married Shimona Rajkumar.

 Career

 Gnanamuthu was selected to contest in the short film making show, Naalaya Iyakunar Season-1 in 2010 where he finished as one of the finalists.
-He then joined filmmaker A. R. Murugadoss as an assistant director, and worked in films such as 7aum Arivu (2011) and Thuppakki (2012).
+He then joined filmmaker A. R. Murugadoss as an assistant director, and worked in films such as 7 Aum Arivu (2011) and Thuppakki (2012).

-He directed Demonte Colony in 2015, Imaikkaa Nodigal in 2018 and Cobra in 2022.
+Gnanamuthu made his directorial debut in 2015 with the horror film Demonte Colony, which received critical acclaim and became a blockbuster at the box office.
+His second film was the 2018 thriller film Imaikkaa Nodigal, which received positive reviews.
+In 2022, saw him directing Vikram in Cobra.

+In 2024, Ajay Gnanamuthu and actor Arulnithi have reunited for Demonte Colony 2, nearly a decade after their successful 2015 horror thriller.
+The sequel received positive reviews upon its global release, with praise for its screenplay and performances.